 Grade 6 Literature exposes students to the various genres available to them.
 Short stories, non-fiction selections, poetry, drama, and novels are read and discussed during this year.
 Students begin with summer reading selections.
 There’s an Owl in the Shower by Jean Craighead George is required reading and is discussed in length at the beginning of the school year.
 It is also used in the Grade 6 Science curriculum while studying biomes.
 Students are also required to choose one other book from a choice of three and write a book report.
 The choices change yearly.

 Students in grade 6 Literature learn to transition from a reading book model to literature.
 While the experience is not easy for most students, great care is made to help students move from concrete to abstract thinkers.
 Students learn about summary, plot, theme, characterization, and symbolism.
 They explore various types of poetry and the wonderful world of folk tales.
-A novel is read and dissected in class such as Hunger Games by Suzanne Collins.
+Novels are read and dissected in class such as Hunger Games by Suzanne Collins.
 In addition, students are encouraged to engage in their own independent reading through a 40 Book Challenge.
 This is intended to teach students not only how to choose books that are just fun for them, but to encourage students to develop into life long readers.

 Grade 6 students will prepare for Pre-Algebra by becoming proficient in number sense, operations with decimals and fractions, interpretation of data, customary and metric measurement, perimeter, and area.
 Key concepts introduced during the year will be expressions, equations and integers.
 Periodic cumulative review assignments are given to ensure that students don’t lose the skills they have acquired while focusing on new skills.
 Problem-solving and test-taking strategies are built into the curriculum, enhancing students’ critical thinking skills and their performance on standardized tests.